 There are unlimited opportunities for church mission teams or individuals to serve in missions, both at home and abroad, and a number of places to locate these opportunities.
 Whatever gift, skill or talent you may have, God can use you in reaching others for Him.
-It may be in a direct one-on-one ministry or it could be in a support role with a church, association or missionary.
+You may be an individual feeling led to serve with a particular ministry, or part of a team serving with a ministry.
+Even if you are unable to physically go, you can support those who do go by praying, collecting resources, or contributing financially to the mission team or ministry.

 Pray for God to lead you to the area where He would have you serve.
-Also, when selecting your mission project, consider such things as travel distance and lodging for your team.
+When selecting your mission project, consider such things as travel distance and lodging for your team.
 Match the giftedness of your team, your resources, and experience with the mission project.
-All of these will help make your mission experience more pleasant.
-But, you still must be willing to be flexible.
+All of these will help make your mission experience run smoother.
+However, you still must be willing to be flexible.
 With the best of planning things can change once you are on the mission site.